Edmonton Transit Service has implemented numerous accessibility features on LRT trains and facilities.

 Edmonton's light rail transit (LRT) system is an above and underground train that runs from Clareview in the northeast to Century Park in the south.
-There are 18 stations along the route, including one at Commonwealth Stadium and another at the Rogers Place (MacEwan).
+There are 18 stations along the route, including one at Commonwealth Stadium and another at Rogers Place (MacEwan).
 Several LRT stations in the downtown core connect to Edmonton's convenient pedway system.

 Signs throughout the LRT system alert passengers to Proof of Payment Areas.